 - Stand-alone HIV voluntary counselling and testing (VCT) centres

 - Provider-initiated testing and counselling

-- Ante- and postnatal care
+- HIV testing offered as part of ante- and postnatal care

 Prevention of mother-to-child transmission (PMTCT) services